A dispute also arose among them, as to which of them was to be regarded as the greatest. – Luke 22:24

 Barclay is even more direct, “It is one of the most poignantly tragic things in the gospel story that the disciples could quarrel about precedence in the very shadow of the cross.”

 As the story reveals what is in the hearts of the disciples, what does it say about our own?

 But it becomes a teachable moment.
-Christ explains that the greatest is not the one who is served, but rather is the one who serves (Luke 22:27-30).
+The Lord Jesus Christ explains that the greatest is not the one who is served, but rather is the one who serves (Luke 22:27-30).
 True greatness comes through service.